-The earliest known evidence of seafaring by human ancestors dates to approximately 130,000 years in the past.
-However, in 2010, archaeologists discovered stone tools on the coast of a Mediterranean island that date to the Paleolithic age (about 2.6 million years in the past).
+The earliest known evidence of seafaring by human ancestors dates to approximately 130,000 years ago.
+However, in 2010, archaeologists discovered stone tools on the coast of a Mediterranean island that date to the Paleolithic age (about 2.6 million years ago).
 Because more than 40 miles of open sea separate the island from Greece, the archaeologists theorized that some human ancestors developed nautical skills millions of years earlier than previously discovered.